Trivoc/coding-course/README.md

 ## Exercise 1
 Make sure you can run the above code, either on your computer or in the browser.
+In either choice, you should have an editor window, into which you can copy your code, and a button to actually run your code, which will output program results to a secondary window.
 Follow the instructions in "Setting up Python" above, and ask us for help if you need it!

 ## Excercise 2
 Instead of the program outputting "Hello, World!", modify it so that it instead says hello to you!
 E.g. "Hello, Alice!".